lzwjava/blog-source/portfolio.md

 PayMe from HSBC is a convenient way to send payments to friends, and make mobile payments to merchants both on and offline.

 Contributed as a contractor.
-Responsible for backend development for the feature Auto Top Up and helping with AWS migration.
+Responsible for some backend development for the feature Auto Top Up and helping with AWS migration.

 We utilized a strong tech stack including Java, Spring, and Kafka, along with Azure, Azure DevOps, and AWS for cloud services and continuous integration.